janost/locutus/README.md

 ## Locutus

 ### Introduction
-Locutus is a wrapper for [borg][1] and [rclone][4] to simplify the backup workflow of a typical home user and provide a secure and easy remote backup solution.
+Locutus is a wrapper for [borg][1] to simplify the backup workflow of a typical home user and provide a secure and easy remote backup solution.

-The utility works with a single encrypted borg repository where all configured paths are backed up and synced to a remote cloud storage via `rclone`.
+The utility works with a single encrypted borg repository where all configured paths are backed up and synced to a remote cloud storage via `rclone` or any other custom tool.
 With borg's encrypted backup solution and [rclone][4]'s support for a wide variety of cloud storage providers it's easy to set up a secure, free or relatively cheap way for home users to back up their important data.

+### Remotes
+Locutus supports any custom command to sync the backup repository to a remote location.
+Rclone is recommended and works very well.
+You can find configuration examples for the `REPO_SYNC_COMMAND` variable in the `.env.template` file for `rclone` and `aws s3`.

 ### Dependencies
-You will need a fairly recent version of [bash][2], [pwgen][3], [borg][1] and [rclone][4].
+You will need a fairly recent version of [bash][2], [pwgen][3], [borg][1] and (optionally) [rclone][4].

 ### Setting up
 Clone the repository, rename `.env.template` to `.env` and customize the parameters to your needs.
-You will also need to setup your remote storage in `rclone` with `rclone config` before using this tool.
+You will also need to setup your remote storage in `rclone` with `rclone config` before using this tool if you're planning to use rclone.

 ### Note on backup security
 Locutus initializes your backup repository with `keyfile-blake2` encryption by default, and generates a random passphrase with `pwgen` and saves it to a file specified in the `PW_FILE` parameter in the `.env` file.